rapyuta-robotics/rapyuta-io-docs/hugo/content/quick-walkthrough/software-architecture.md

 ## Dependent deployment
-Package A depends on Package B, that is Package B is a dependent deployment of Package A. The arrow in the diagram represents dependency relationship.
+Package A depends on Package B, that is Package B is a dependent deployment of Package A. The arrow in the diagram represents the dependency relationship.
 Package B injects configuration parameters and/or network endpoints into Package A as environment variables.